repository-vault/swf-properties/README.md

 ## SWF properties reader

-A node module for reading [SWF format][swf-format] properties.
+A (standalone) node module for reading [SWF format][swf-format] properties.
 This is a ES6 fork of [swf-reader](https://github.com/rafaeldias/swf-reader), with a simplier intend (no internal tags/clip lookup, just main scene properties).

 ## Installation